 Personal Care Services

-Personal care services are nonmedical help with Activities of Daily Living (ADLs):
+Personal care aide services are nonmedical help with Activities of Daily Living (ADLs):

-Homemaking services include a wide range of activities that ensure that someone can stay at home.
+Homemaking services (home care assistance) include various activities that ensure someone can stay home.
 They may include the following:

 - food shopping and meal preparation